puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The name of the launch configuration.
 This is the value of the AWS Name tag.

 #####`security_groups`
 *Required* The security groups to associate with the instances.
+This parameter is set at creation only; it is not affected by updates.
 Accepts an array of security group names, i.e., the Name tags on the security groups.

 #####`user_data`
 *Optional* User data script to execute on new instances.
+This parameter is set at creation only; it is not affected by updates.

 #####`key_name`
 *Optional* The name of the key pair associated with this instance.
+This parameter is set at creation only; it is not affected by updates.

 #####`region`
 *Required* The region in which to launch the instances.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`instance_type`
 *Required* The type to use for the instances.
+This parameter is set at creation only; it is not affected by updates.
 See [Amazon EC2 Instances](http://aws.amazon.com/ec2/instance-types/) for available types.

 #####`image_id`
 *Required* The image id to use for the instances.
+This parameter is set at creation only; it is not affected by updates.
 For more information, see AWS documentation on finding your [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

 #####`vpc`
 *Optional* A hint to specify the VPC.
 This is useful when detecting ambiguously named security groups that might exist in different VPCs, such as 'default'.
+This parameter is set at creation only; it is not affected by updates.

 #### Type: ec2_scalingpolicy